uclacvib/matlab-mcc-htcondor/README.md

   pangyuteng/matlab-foobar:dev \
   bash

-# start interactive matlab and enter credentials
+# start interactive matlab terminal and enter credentials
 cd /opt/myapp
 bash /bin/run.sh

+# run qux.m to ensure foobar/foo.m foobar/bar.m runs with no error.

 run('/opt/myapp/qux.m');

 # quux.m is the entry point, below run will fail since we did not provide any arguments

 run('/opt/myapp/quux.m');

 # note in quux.m, we removed the `addpath` from `qux.m`, mcc does not alow use of `addpath`!